-However, there are some divorces that proceed as contested.
-There are some factors that are difficult for couples to agree on, thus the contest.
+In some cases, it is hard for couples to agree on certain issues, resulting in a contested divorce.
 There are special situations that warrant this too.
 Especially when one party feels aggrieved that the breakdown of the marriage is contributed by the party instead.
 Thus the need to file a counter-claim.

 Other reasons include situations where one party alleges there has been a period of separation, when in fact there has not been.